2023 Most Popular Social Work Bachelor's Degree Schools in New York

 On average, social work graduates from SUNY Brockport take out $27,130 in student loans while working on their Bachelor's Degree.

 With a ranking of #8, Syracuse University did quite well on this year’s most popular schools for social work students working on their bachelor’s degree.
-Located in the midsize city of Syracuse, Syracuse is a private not-for-profit school with a fairly large student population.
+Located in the midsize city of Syracuse, Syracuse is a private not-for-profit school with a very large student population.

 Of the 40 students majoring in social work at Syracuse, 23% are male and 78% are female.